 The Book of Enoch

 According to the Bible, Enoch, the great grandfather of Noah, was the son of Jared (Genesis 5:18).
 He lived seven generations after Adam (Genesis 5:1-24).
-He was a godly man, who walked with God.
+He was a holy man, who walked closely with God.
 The Bible tells us that he did not die.
-Instead, it says the Lord “took him away” (Genesis 5:24; Hebrews 11:5).
-Thus, he is one of the two people that were taken up to heaven without dying (the other was Elijah – 2 Kings 2:1-18).
+Instead, it says, the Lord “took him away” (Genesis 5:24; Hebrews 11:5).
+Thus, he is one of the two people that were taken up to heaven without dying [the other was Elijah (2 Kings 2:1-18)].

 Not Part of the Bible

 There is little doubt that Enoch made the statements in Jude 1:14.
 But that doesn’t mean that he authored the entire book (or any of it).
 The book was not accepted in the canon of Holy books because of its flawed doctrines that don’t line up with Biblical truths.
 Here are some of the errors it contains:

 The Book of Enoch claims that a demon named Gadreel led Eve astray.
 This demon later introduced weaponry to mankind.
 But the Bible states that the angel Satan is the one that used the serpent to deceive Eve in the Garden of Eden (Ezekiel 28:13).

 Further, the Book of Enoch presents the story of how 200 angels, or Watchers, rebelled against heaven.
 Then, these fallen angels descended to the plains of earth, married human wives, and fathered the Nephilim.
 The union of these angles with women produced 450-feet tall giants (chapter 7:12-15).